leinardi/gwe/.gitlab/issue_templates/Bug.md

 -->
 ### Step 1: Are you in the right place?
 - [ ] I have verified there are no duplicate active or recent bugs, questions, or requests
-- [ ] I have verified that I am using the latest version of GreenWIthEnvy (GWE)
+- [ ] I have verified that I am using the latest version of GreenWithEnvy (GWE)

 ### Step 2: Describe your environment
  - GWE version: `?`